Sharing & P2P sync

 Troubleshooting P2P

-• Make sure neither device is in Low Power Mode — it aggressively disables Bluetooth scanning.
+- Make sure neither device is in Low Power Mode — it aggressively disables peer scanning.

 Which should you use?